Table of Contents

 Your IP can be used to Track your Location

-Simultaneously, government agencies and hackers can use your IP address to locate you and arrest you if necessary.
+Simultaneously, government agencies and hackers can use your IP address to locate and arrest you if necessary.
 Your IP address is vulnerable online unless you mask your real IP address with a dummy IP address.

-Your IP can be used to Hack your Device
+Your IP can be used to Hack your Device.

 The hacker could then take over your devices connected to the network and potentially install malware.